wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin4.md

 The main goal here is to prepare the motivelist for bin2 processing.
 This includes rescaling the motivelist, applying the shifts to the extraction positions, and splitting halfsets.

-1. In MATLAB, we will re-number the particles and assign odd/even halfsets:
+1. In the STOPGAP Console, we will re-number the particles and assign odd/even halfsets:

         sg_motl_assign_halfsets('allmotl_dclean_sclean_2.star', 'allmotl_dclean_sclean_halfset_2.star', 'oddeven', 1);